helloflask/bootstrap-flask/docs/macros.rst

                 will automatically detect on provided data, currently only support SQLAlchemy object.
     :param primary_key: Primary key identifier for a single row, default to ``id``.
     :param primary_key_title: Primary key title for a single row, default to ``#``.
-    :param caption: A caption to attach to the table
+    :param caption: A caption to attach to the table.
-    :param table_classes: A string of classes to apply to the table e.g ``'table-small table-dark'``
+    :param table_classes: A string of classes to apply to the table (e.g ``'table-small table-dark'``).
-    :param header_classes: A string of classes to apply to the table header e.g ``'thead-dark'``
+    :param header_classes: A string of classes to apply to the table header (e.g ``'thead-dark'``).
-    :param responsive: Whether to enable/disable table responsiveness
+    :param responsive: Whether to enable/disable table responsiveness.
     :param responsive_class: The responsive class to apply to the table.
-Default is ``'table-responsive'``
+Default is ``'table-responsive'``.